Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

   Moreover you can't skip the gargoyle fight at the door by fleeing.
 - Fixed double text-popup in Burnville when you look at the healer's sign.
 - Fixed chest opening when you got hit by the spikes in the palace of S'Endar.
+- The blacksmith in Newlake has now the correct name and repair cost.

 ## Version 1.08